 Here are some of our star boarders:

-Sarah’s daughter, Melanie Slatter, owns Bailey, born 1998, a fancy bay QH/Arab mare with a white face and a lively disposition.
+Sarah Slatter's daughter, Melanie, owns Bailey, born 1998, a fancy bay QH/Arab mare with a white face and a lively disposition.
 Bailey came off the Florida hunter/jumper circuit and now enjoys dressage, trail riding, and her unblanketed and less stressful life as a furry Pease Farm pony.

 Chance got lucky when owner and VHAT Board President Sarah Patterson spotted this 17 hh roan QH, born in 2007, at a big sales barn and brought him to the farm.
 She is currently educating him in dressage and jumping, hoping that someday he’ll be able to help out on the therapy side of Pease Farm as well.

-Gone, but not forgotten…We also honor our horses partners who now rest in peace in the Pease Farm graveyard including our beloved Misty, Willy Wally, Sedge, Bonnie, Midnight, Abe, Tony, Gretchen and Blue.
+Gone, but not forgotten...We also honor our horses partners who now rest in peace in the Pease Farm graveyard including our beloved Misty, Willy Wally, Sedge, Bonnie, Midnight, Abe, Tony, Gretchen, Blue and Talat.